Get Started with AI Guard

 )

-Starting with dd-trace-js v5.69.0, a new JavaScript SDK is available.
-This SDK offers a simplified interface for interacting with the REST API directly from JavaScript applications.
+The JavaScript SDK (dd-trace-js v5.69.0 or later) offers a simplified interface for interacting with the REST API directly from JavaScript applications.

 The SDK is described in a dedicated TypeScript definition file.
 For convenience, the following sections provide practical usage examples: